ietf-wg-masque/wg-materials/ietf112/minutes.md

 ---------------

 **Vinny**: Ideally less complex is better.
 By default, all proxy auth methods will work with MASQUE?
-**David**: yes.
+**David**: Yes.
 All are traditional HTTP req/resp.
 You can send any HTTP header, so pre-xisting auth heades are indeed supported

 **Martin Thomson**: _redefining dark mode by himself_ a lot is bound up with design of protocols that will be using H3 datagram stuff.
 I've been convinced back and forth of the values of some of these things.
 Ultimately what we want here: send bidir stream to other end + associate bunch of datagrams with it.
 Ability to fold stuff in, associate stuff, etc. that's something those higher protocols can deal with.
 If intermediary supports upper protocol: fine.
 If not: no business participating in that.
 Simpler design here and all-over if don't do this.
 So: no capsules at all would be my preference.
-**David**: we have a Datagram capsule.
+**David**: We have a Datagram capsule.
 Goal is to send DGRams over non-H3 HTTP versions.
 Common deployment model is to have H3 from client to first intermediary.
 ANd then use other version (E.g., H2) from the intermediary to proxy.
 Intermediary has to convert to dgram capsule to send to proxy.
 Idea in the current draft is that you the DGRAM capsule and intermediary speaks that, but that's it.
 Intermediary doesn't need to do more.
 Is that what you suggest?
 **MT**: I suggest you re-invent them. (notetaker: didn't quite follow this) **David**: Real question is: do we want to have common way acros protocols, or have each protocol do their own.
 Feels silly to have everyone re-invent same wheel.
 Folks seem to like capsules = series of TLVs, but see we don't agree

 **Ben Schwartz**: Getting a little confusing; talking about multiple independent layers.
 People might not have caught that DGRAM format types are unrelated to the capsule discussion (run end-to-end).
 Two types of intermediaries we're discussing: 1) smart 2) dumb.
 1) can do HTTP version conversion magic with interweaving/deinterweaving into a TCP stream for example 2) just forward directly.
 Case that gets you in trouble are dumb intermediaries that talk to H2 backend.
 If I'm an intermediary that does do H3, but forward to H2, don't know that supports things.
 Can't interpret, also can't just forward, can't do anything.
 Note: imo we're re-developing things already in WebTransport, so alternative would be to run this over WT

-**EKR**: you're configured with URL and settings of endpoint you're connecting to.
+**EKR**: You're configured with URL and settings of endpoint you're connecting to.
 If endpoint doesn't support settings... that just shouldn't happen.
 Client should be pre-configured and know what the other side supports up-front.
 Intermediaries shouldn't be an issue here.
 They should only translate things that make sense to it and make sense to things behind it, nothing more.

 **David**: Folks want to deploy this behind frontends.
 You're saying: we terminate everything at that first hop, so there is no more intermediaries...
 I don't think that simplifies things (notetaker: missed something here).
 For example, focus on WT: folks want to deploy this on backends through frontend.
 2 ways of doin that: 1) request is end-to-end client to backend with intermediary (current design) 2) frontend terminates the request.
 Frontend then creates different, new request from frontend to backend.
 That would remove intermediaries/sharing of state/etc. HOWEVER if you want to add any extension to WT, then the terminating intermediary needs to support it, instead of just modifying the client and server

-**EKR**: terminating is just one option.
+**EKR**: Terminating is just one option.
 Other is to have an agreement between proxy and server on what is used in what way.
 Now, you're putting to onus on the client.
 It makes more sense to have it between intermediary and backend, not client and intermediary.

 **Victor Vasiliev**: The way this models extensiblity for Connect-UDP is that CUDP is a resource and anything you negotiate is property of individual resource instead of property of the connection.
 I agree with EKR (...) still need standardized interface between intermediary and server.
 WOrks for both UDP proxies and masque
-**David**: so have http datagrams function so that we don't need to determine things at the intermediary.
+**David**: So have http datagrams function so that we don't need to determine things at the intermediary.
-**Victor**: yes.
+**Victor**: Yes.
 SImilar to things like HTTP headers

 **Chris Wood**: No more time.
 Many different hot takes on moving forward.
 Let's make a design team to resolve these issues, followed by intermediary between now and IETF 113 to build consensus.
 If you want to participate on design team send me or Eric Kinnear email or move in the list.
 David will lead the design team.